sutbult/SDL_shadercross_Docker/README.md

 Run `make docker-run-example` to compile an example shader.
 The results can be found in `out`.

-The image has been tested on macOS (silicon).
+The image has been tested on Linux, macOS (silicon).